APSIMInitiative/ReferencePanel/Agenda and Minutes/2019-05 Minutes.md

   - Models currently under review -https://github.com/APSIMInitiative/ApsimX/labels/underreview
     - [Fodder beet model](https://github.com/APSIMInitiative/ApsimX/issues/78) <br> No further movement.
 With Rob Zyskowski to respond to comments
-    - [White Clover model](https://github.com/APSIMInitiative/ApsimX/issues/2069) <br> RP confirmed that model is ready for release.  <br>**ACTION** @sarahcleary to ask Rogerio to work with Dean.
+    - [White Clover model](https://github.com/APSIMInitiative/ApsimX/issues/2069) <br> RP confirmed that model is ready for release.  <br>**ACTION** @sarahcleary to ask Rogerio to work with Dean to put in release.

     - [CLEM](https://github.com/APSIMInitiative/ApsimX/issues/3575)
     <br>@Keith-Pembleton discussed issues with running CLEM (as per the GitHub issue).
-Ask the CLEM team to contact Keith directly if they want to work through any of the issues he raisd.
+Ask the CLEM team to contact Keith directly if they want to work through any of the issues he raised.
     <br>**ACTION** (1) @APSIM RP reps to try and run CLEM and provide comment on issue. <br> (2) @sarahcleary to contact CLEM team to resolve issues and tag them into the CLEM issue